University of Notre Dame: Growth

 The success of Notre Dame reflected the rising status of Irish Americans and Catholics in the 1920s.
-Catholics rallied around the team and listened to the games on the radio, especially when it defeated teams from schools that symbolized the Protestant establishment in America—Harvard, Yale, Princeton, and Army.
+Catholics rallied around the team and listened to the games on the radio, especially when it defeated teams from schools that symbolized the Protestant establishment in the United States — Harvard, Yale, Princeton, and Army.
 Its role as a high-profile flagship institution of Catholicism made it an easy target of anti-Catholicism.
 The most remarkable episode of violence was a clash in 1924 between Notre Dame students and the Ku Klux Klan (KKK), a white supremacist and anti-Catholic movement.
 The Klan decided to hold a week-long Klavern in South Bend.
-Clashes with the student body started on May 17, when students blocked the Klansmen from descending from their trains in the South Bend station and ripped KKK clothes and regalia.
+Clashes with the student body started on May 17 when students blocked the Klansmen from descending from their trains in the South Bend station and ripped KKK clothes and regalia.
 Two days later, thousands of students massed downtown protesting the Klavern, and only the arrival of college president Walsh prevented any further clashes.
-The next day, Rockne spoke at a campus rally and implored the students to obey Walsh and refrain from further violence.
+The next day, Rockne spoke at a campus rally and implored the students to refrain from further violence.
 A few days later, the Klavern broke up, but the hostility shown by the students contributed to the downfall of the KKK in Indiana.

 Expansion in the 1930s and 1940s

 Charles L. O'Donnell (1928–1934) and John Francis O'Hara (1934–1939) fueled both material and academic expansion.
-During their tenures at Notre Dame, they brought many refugees and intellectuals to campus; such as W. B. Yeats, Frank H. Spearman, Jeremiah D. M. Ford, Irvin Abell, and Josephine Brownson for the Laetare Medal, instituted in 1883.
+During their tenures at Notre Dame, they brought many refugees and intellectuals to campus, such as W. B. Yeats, Frank H. Spearman, Jeremiah D. M. Ford, Irvin Abell, and Josephine Brownson for the Laetare Medal, instituted in 1883.
 O'Hara also concentrated on expanding the graduate school.
-New construction included Notre Dame Stadium, the law school building, Rockne Memorial, numerous residential halls, Cushing Hall of Engineering, and a new heating plant.
+New construction included Notre Dame Stadium, the law school building, the Rockne Memorial, numerous residential halls, the Cushing Hall of Engineering, and a new heating plant.
 This rapid expansion, which cost the university more than $2.8 million, was made possible in large part through football revenues.
 O'Hara strongly believed that the Fighting Irish football team could be an effective means to "acquaint the public with the ideals that dominate" Notre Dame.
 He wrote, "Notre Dame football is a spiritual service because it is played for the honor and glory of God and of his Blessed Mother.
 When St. Paul said: 'Whether you eat or drink, or whatsoever else you do, do all for the glory of God,' he included football."

 During World War II, O'Donnell offered Notre Dame's facilities to the armed forces.
 The Navy accepted his offer and installed Naval Reserve Officers' Training Corps (ROTC) units on campus as part of the V-12 Navy College Training Program.
 Soon after the installation, there were only a few hundred civilian students at Notre Dame.
 O'Donnell continued O'Hara's work with the graduate school.
 He formalized the graduate program further and replaced the previous committee of graduate studies with a dean.